joedski/musings/Typescript/Journal 2019-12-10 - Fun With Type Predicates.md

 Perhaps then predicates should always be written in such a form as to either be or create a function which has just a single value parameter, and that further parametrization should be done via an outer function.

 That is, generally, either `el => el is T` or `config => el => el is T`.
 Otherwise, the predicate just gets subsumed into a generic `boolean` return type which is entirely not the point of having predicates.

+## Running Rampant With Predicates

+One thing that's annoying is to validate that some random value is (assignable to) an object-type.
+You have to check that every single property on it is of some specific type.

+By building higher-order predicates like the Array-of-Type one shown above, this can be made somewhat less annoying.